cihanselim/python-codebyvoice/README.md

 	- F11 to start
 * A text-editor is created from using Tkinter library
 * Output is transported to this text-editor
+* Text editor is updated, it has Open,Save,Help menus now.
 * These steps will be updated week by week